-We believe that each patient is extremely valuable and important – regardless of the severity of his or her memory loss.
+We believe that each resident is extremely valuable and important – regardless of the severity of his or her memory loss.
 That’s why we don’t believe in a one-size-fits-all mentality.
 Instead, we cater to each individual.
 We capitalize on our residents’ strengths.

 We believe in discovering different ways to find the beauty in each moment.
 We provide individual services that aid us in creating an environment in which we can achieve that: